nonce-twice/NoGrabbyHands/README.md

-# No Outlines
+# No Grabby Hands
-## Mod for VRChat Build 1048
+## Mod for VRChat Build 1094

 ### Description
-The cyan outlines around pickupable objects overrender everything in the game, causing disorientation and lessened immersion.
-This mod adds options to toggle off the outline around pickupable objects and the dashed line pointing to them.
+This mod allows you to toggle on/off grabbing of pickupable objects.
+Useful if you find yourself accidentally grabbing objects all the time.
+Companion mod to NoOutlines[https://github.com/nonce-twice/NoOutlines](https://github.com/nonce-twice/NoOutlines)

 ### Example MelonPreferences.cfg
 ```
-[NoOutlines]
-Pref_DisableOutlines = false 	# Disables the blue outline around highlighted pickups
+[NoGrabbyHands]
-Pref_DisableBeam     = false    # Disables the dashed line pointing towards highlighted pickups
+Pref_DisableGrab     = false    # Disables grabbing of pickupable objects
 Pref_DebugOutput     = false    # Enables debug output in the MelonLoader console
 ```